Glenn Pendlay Olympic Weightlifting Coach

 You’ll enjoy Jon North’s consistent, excellent technique throughout the workshop video.
 Glenn lectures and Jon lifts, and the combination keeps us watching.
 “Learn by doing” videos need an excellent technician to get the idea of what we’re trying to accomplish.
 This combination of Glenn with Jon just works.

-This is a two-disc video set.
-Disc One covers the snatch, at 67 minutes, and Disk Two covers the clean & jerk, 55 minutes.
-Included with this digital download and on the DVD, you’ll find Glenn’s coaching tipsheet so you can print it and follow along to catch his subtle coaching cues.
+This is a two-video set.
+Video One covers the snatch, at 67 minutes, and Video Two covers the clean & jerk, 55 minutes.
+Included with this digital download, you’ll find Glenn’s coaching tipsheet so you can print it and follow along to catch his subtle coaching cues.

 After a few minutes of general introduction and discussion of the initial bar position, Glenn begins to break things down—